andreassommer/ifdiff/toolbox/examples/daeExamples/daeExamples_README.md

 ```

 ### Step 2: Setup & Integration
-For the main script, we first need to set up the initial value $x_0 = (1,-1)^T$ and a mass matrix $M$ such that the algebraic constant is set to 0 while the differential variables remain as coded in the RHS.
+For the main script, we first need to set up the initial value $x_0 = (1,-1)^T$ and a mass matrix $M$ such that the algebraic constraint is set to 0 while the differential variables remain as coded in the RHS.
 We now need to choose a parameter $ p \in (-1,0) $, e.g. $p = -0.2$ and a suitable time horizon, e.g. $[0,2]$.
 (You can choose any time horizon large enough to contain the switching point.).
 At last for this step, we set up integrator options and the datahandle and then integrate using `solveODE`.
 To compare our solution with the solution by plain `ode15s`, we can call it with the same options as we set for IFDIFF.